preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 ***********************************************
 The work on a draft for a new edition of a document can be started whenever it’s convenient.
 The existing published edition is still available for readers until it’s replaced, when the new edition is published.

-To create a new draft of a published document, do the following (images from Omnia v7):
+To create a new draft of a published document, do the following:

 1. Open the "Published" tab.
 2. Click the dot menu for the document.